-Step 2: Click on “register” link.
-It is found in the homepage of the portal.
+Step 2.
+Click on the “register” link.
+It is found on the homepage of the portal.

-Step 4: Enter your email (a valid one), create your password and click on register
+Step 4.
+Enter your email (a valid one), create your password and click on the register

 During the course of your online registration, you’ll be asked to provide two referees.
 In fact, it is a compulsory step and must be completed.
 Therefore, you must prepare the names of your referees before initiating registration, else you’ll get stuck at that point.